jsconan/whoop-box/README.md

 The source code is hosted on a [Git](https://git-scm.com/) repository.
 To get it you can either download a [zip file](https://github.com/jsconan/whoop-box/archive/refs/heads/main.zip), or clone the repository locally.

+Note: the easiest way is to call the `init.sh` script, that will take care of this for you.

 #### <a name='Downloadthezipfile'></a>Download the zip file

 The source code can be downloaded from the [GitHub repository](https://github.com/jsconan/whoop-box).